Vitamin B12 + D3: The key to conquering the winter

 You’re not the only one: when the nights get longer and colder it becomes harder to cook the perfect meal when quick comfort food is an option.
 Couple that with the fact that exercise (known for the positive endorphins it releases in our brains) becomes a much less appealing option in winter and it is easy to see how quickly SAD creeps into our lives in the UK.

-It is also really important to know that for all intents and purposes B12 is not synthesised naturally within our bodies* so if you aren’t eating any then you are simply not getting any and you could quickly find that you are deficient.
+It is also really important to know that for all intents and purposes, B12 is not synthesised naturally within our bodies.
+B12 is instead synthesized in the small intestinal tract.
+Therefore, if you aren’t eating any, then you are simply not getting any and you could quickly find that you are deficient.

 The bottom line is that B12 is a vitamin which means that it is vital for our bodies.
-On top of that B12 is a water-soluble vitamin which means that it is not stored in our fat cells and as such must be replenished each and every day to ensure that we are getting the right dosage.
+On top of that, B12 is a water-soluble vitamin which means that it is not stored in our fat cells.
+As such, it must be replenished each and every day to ensure that we are getting the right dosage.

 The kicker here is that – while not stored in fats – B12 can be stored for a number of months in the liver.
 This poses a problem for a number of new vegans whose diet was so recently rich in B12, that the reserves in the liver can disguise the symptoms of deficiency for around three months.